Labour hire

-Labour hire is a form of employment in which an employer directs their de jure employees ('labour hire employees', or 'agency workers') to perform work at an external workplace, belonging to a client of the legal employer.
+Labour hire is a form of employment in which an employer directs their de jure employees ("labour hire employees", or "agency workers") to perform work at an external workplace, belonging to a client of the legal employer.

-In a labour hire arrangement, an employee has no direct employment contract with their place of work.

-A Labour-hire agency employs workers who are then ‘on-hired’ to perform labour for a second party organisation.
+A labour-hire agency employs workers who are then "on-hired" to perform labour for a second party organisation.
 The Labour hire agency is responsible for payment and other employee entitlements.
 The second party organisation directs the worker tasks.

 Labour hire is distinct from the more general practices of temporary staffing, or outsourcing; as those concepts aren't predicated on an employee not having a legal contract of employment with their workplace.
 It is also distinct from the concept of Independent contracting; as a contract of employment exists.

 Labour hire industry

-Labour Hire is a popular form of employment for industries that need manpower for short periods of time, or there are seasonality or other temporal factors reducing the need for direct administrative relationships with employees.
-Industries that commonly use labour hire include; construction, landscaping, mining, event management, fruit picking, cleaning, civil (ie. traffic control, labourers), and security.
-The hiring of workers from Labour hire companies, provides businesses with extreme flexibility in sourcing labour, and they can alter their workforce rapidly with minimal legal constraints; as the legal employment relationship resides with another employer. i.e. a ‘no-strings-attached’ style.
+Labour hire is often used by employers who want to engage staff temporarily, or have seasonal or other temporal factors reducing the need for direct administrative relationships with employees.
+Industries that commonly use labour hire include construction, landscaping, mining, event management, fruit picking, cleaning, civil (i.e. traffic control, labourers), and security.
+The hiring of workers from Labour hire companies provides businesses with extreme flexibility in sourcing labour, and they can alter their workforce rapidly with minimal legal constraints, as the legal employment relationship resides with another employer (i.e. a "no-strings-attached" style).